-I got this text from Celie as she gave me a hand and fed fur during one of my games an hour and a half away in Albany wondering now of what awaited me and if Bella would want to kick my ass.
+I got this text from Celie as she gave me a hand and fed my fur during one of the High School football games a couple of hours away in and around Albany wondering now of what awaited me and if Bella would want to kick my ass.

-Bella is just Bella by the way.
-Not in a “just” way mind you, or a taking for granted, though maybe a little bit I admit, but the head of the household, the first I acknowledge on my step back into my normal after a day.
-How was she dealing with this old interloper while kids looked for glory in helmets and plastic armor an hour and a half away?
-She’d already been moved, again.
-The first time went spectacularly unwell from a broken relationship that I can only blame on my solitude’s needs, but at least she had her Shoes to keep her company under bed covers for two weeks after the move was done.
-The second time she had her/our stray friend, Grayson, who took so much well earned time to bring into the fold and proved to be quite a pal.
+Bella is just Bella by the way, sorry, not in a “just” way mind you, or a taking for granted, though maybe a little bit I admit, but she’s just my always Bella, the head of the household, the first I acknowledge on my step back into my normal after a day.
+She’d already taken some shocks to her cat system over the last few years, so how was she dealing with this old interloper while kids looked for glory in helmets and plastic armor hours away?

-None worked.
-Bella was a Bella and me was a me and she was a mine, we were an ours and if something didn’t click we both knew it and it was done (there was a “Blink” though, a little flurry of kitty humor and annoyance and joy that did work but that one just breaks my heart as it was so perfect but so fleeting, and has me wonder at the Universe and the why’s.
+Bella was a Bella and me was a me and she was a mine, we were an ours and if something didn’t click we both knew it and it was done (though there was a “Blink”, a little flurry of kitty humor and annoyance and joy that did work but that one just breaks my heart as it was so perfect but so fleeting and has me wonder at the Universe and the why’s.
 Still).

 So the Memes sitting somewhere in my apartment while I cool look headsetted it almost two hours away had me a bit concerned.